NajibXY/Experimenting-with-Mandelbulb/README.md

 ## 5. Possible Improvements

-- Faster data generation
+- Faster data generation.
-- Using other formulas for the data generation
+- Using other formulas for the data generation.
-- Using other methods for rendering
+- Using other methods for rendering.
-- Using a C++ efficient library to generate the vizualisation along the data.
+- Utilizing an efficient C++ library for visualization alongside the data.
-- Being able to tune the generation parameters.
+- Providing the ability to tune generation parameters.
+- [...]